massimo-nocentini/oeis-tools/README.md

 ## OEIS pprinter

-The following is the usage and help description in the console facility; although, a Jupyter notebook is also given ([view][pp:nb]).
+The following is the help description of the console facility for the pretty printer; although, a Jupyter notebook is also given ([view][pp:nb]).

 [pp:nb]:http://nbviewer.jupyter.org/github/massimo-nocentini/oeis-tools/blob/master/notebooks/oeis-interaction.ipynb